Course Search

 Mode of Delivery: In Class

-RLG415H5 • Advanced Topics in the Study of Religion
+RLG415H5 • Advanced Topics in Religion

 A critical exploration of selected topics in the study of religion.
 As part of this course, students may have the option of participating in an international learning experience that will have an additional cost and application process.
+Visit the Departmental web site at History of Religions for further information.

 Prerequisites: 2.0 RLG credits